-To ensure that data nodes are always removed safely, requests to remove a data node must be made via a support ticket.
-From there, we will remove the requested number of data nodes for you as quickly as possible.
+To ensure that data nodes are always removed safely, remove a data node by submitting a support ticket.

-By default, all clusters have this feature enabled and will add a new node when storage usage on any node stays above 85% for a period of 10 minutes (with some exceptions discussed below).
+By default, all clusters have this feature enabled and add a new node when storage usage stays above 87% for 10 minutes.
+Some exceptions are addressed below.

-You can disable and/or modify the thresholds at any time, but if you disable it, it may impact our ability to guarantee that your cluster never goes red due to a lack of capacity.
+You can disable or modify the thresholds at any time.
+However, disabling this feature might affect ObjectRocket’s ability to guarantee that your cluster never goes red due to a lack of capacity.

 How to configure RocketScale¶

 You have the option to:

 - Enable or disable RocketScale on the instance.

 - Disabling Rocketscale stops the ObjectRocket service from automatically adding data nodes when needed.

 - Set the RocketScale Disk Usage Threshold for the instance.